After-Shock/Cloudbox-wiki/Plexdrive.md

    ![](http://i.imgur.com/bDTmXbT.png)

-1. Run the following commands:
+1. Run the following commands (one by one):

     ```bash
     sudo systemctl enable plexdrive